Leelu55/Articulus/README.md

 - [ ] cancel after clicking article SelectorButton, then returning to lesson and clicking SelectorButton again -> answer is being counted twice
 - [x] clicking startLesson() on FinishedScreen with no more words with dueDate==today or new words leads to a crash because emptyLesson() is called and the PlayerScreen component being still mounted in the background (React.navigation!) is rerendered with empty lessonWords.
+- [x] FinishedScreen: number text in AnimatedNumber counter not centered with number >=10